Glad225/alx-system_engineering-devops/0x1A-application_server/README.md

-PROOJECT ON 0x1A.
+PROJECT ON 0x1A.
 Application server